soprasteria/terraform-aws-wellarchitected-conformance/README.md

 The source code for the Lambda function is located in the [src/wa_tool_updater](src/wa_tool_updater) directory.

+### Notice about compliance checks and automation
+Check data is based on all resources in the current AWS account.
+Tagging based filtering is currently not supported.
+Be aware if you have multiple workloads in the same AWS account.

 # Getting started
 1. At least two days before your planned review, deploy the module as suggested in [examples/main.tf](examples/main.tf).
 Compliance checks will update on a daily basis, to reduce unncessary costs for AWS Config Evaluations.